dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 end
 ```

-The second file called `upgrade.exs` looks almost the same.
+The second file called `upgrade.exs` also performs migrations before hot upgrading the app.
 It will be used every time we push to the repo after the initial deployment has happened and the app gets upgraded:

 ```elixir